 Chameleon.coffee, on the other hand, is not taken.
 It costs a fraction of the amount, and it’s a unique web address that tells the visitor what the website is about before they even get there.

 Same goes for .shop, .chocolate, .photography or any other new TLD.
-They all hit their target market with an exactness which is missing from gTLDs, (they don’t call them general for nothing).
+They all hit their target market with an exactness that’s missing from gTLDs (they don’t call them general for nothing).

 Because there are so many new TLDs available, you can really start to get creative and try and think of names that will stick in the minds of users.
-Here’s some of our favourites:
+Here are some of our favourites:

 • [Your pub’s name].beer